18F/federalist-design/research/beta2/beta2_interviewguide.md

 * What would you do to edit those typos?
 * Let's say you decided not to make these changes, what would you do? / Let's say you decided not to save your changes, what would you do?
   * *[Looking for how people think about "Cancel"]*
-* Great, the corrections look great.
+* Your corrections look great.
 What would you do to preview your changes?
-  * *[Can you preview from the page itself?
+  * *[Looking for how and where people expect to see their changes.
+ASK DEV: Can you preview from the page itself?
 Or do you need to go back to the pages view to preview the entire site?]*
 * Your Contact Us page is looking great.
 What would you do to make sure it's part of your live / published site?
+  * *[Looking for how people understand and think about unpublished vs published pages.
+ASK DEV: What's the status on this differentiation?]*

 ### 4: Organizing your site

 *Let's say you had a meeting with your team, and the follow up of that meeting was to re-organize a couple of pages on the site.*

+* What would you do make X and Y page subpages of Z page?
-* To write: Can these two pages subpages... dealing with multiple pages at once / or one at a time / what is the paradigm people are used to and would expect
+* *[Looking for how people want to organize multiple pages (at once, or one at a time?)
+What is the paradigm people are used to and would expect?]*
+* *[ASK DEV: What's the status of the pages page?]*
+* *[ASK DEV: How to subpages show up in the main menu?
+Is it a dropdow?]*

 ---